 Scope of CMMS & EAM software

-Things to consider when looking at what system might suit your organisation:
+Things to consider when looking at what system might suit your organization:

 - What are the types of assets will you need to keep track of?

-- Can the system be customised to your business operations?
+- Can the system be customized to your business operations?